Baivo/Particle-Converter-Denizen/README.md

 # Denizen specific info
-For now, it outputs the particle export as a ListTag of relative vectors from 0,0,0.
+For now, it outputs the particle export as a ListTag of relative vectors, plug in your own starting location.
 Use it in something like this:
 ```
 - define location <player.location>
 - define list <paste the exported ListTag here>